Order by noon for same-day delivery · Mon–Sat across Los Angeles

 2. Cocktail garnish and catering decor

 Fresh lavender can give a cocktail, plated dessert, or welcome drink a clear signature.
-But this is one place where styling and sourcing have to stay separate.
+But this is one place where styling and sourcing need to stay separate.

 If a stem will touch food or drink, it should be treated as culinary product from the start.
 Decorative event stems should stay out of the kitchen.
-For dinners, weddings, and brand events, label culinary lavender and design lavender separately before production begins.
+For dinners and weddings, label culinary lavender and design lavender separately before production begins.

 Best uses for service